Rome

 - Piazza Navona - Shaped like a stadium because it used to be a stadium

-Other sights you can add to that list if you have more time, you want to skip something above (shame on you!) or you’re not interested in just wandering are the Borghese Gallery, the National Museum of Rome, the Cappuccin Crypt (a personal favorite), Castel Sant’Angelo, the old Jewish ghetto area, the Catacombs and the Capitol Hill Museum.
+Other sights you can add to that list if you have more time, you want to skip something above, you’ve seen the big ticket items on a prior trip, or you’re not interested in just wandering: the Borghese Gallery, the National Museum of Rome, the Cappuccin Crypt (a personal favorite), Castel Sant’Angelo, the old Jewish ghetto area, the Catacombs and the Capitol Hill Museum.
 You can join one of the many Angels & Demons tours in Rome to cover some of those sights and see them through the lens of the popular book, as well.
 And if you’re craving a little quiet corner in a city that feels like it has no quiet corners, may I recommend the Trastevere neighborhood?
 (It’s quite in the daylight hours, at any rate.
 At night, it’s a whole different story.)

 How Much Time to Spend on Each “Must-See” Sight